MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-applications-on-iis/siteframe-on-iis.md

     > [!NOTE]
     > Smarty templates are available only in the .tar format and these .tar files must be extracted using gzip or other tools.
 We use the "izarc" tool downloaded from [http://www.izarc.org/download.html](http://www.izarc.org/download.html).
-5. After installing the extract tool, right click the filename and extract .tar to the folder c:\smarty.
+5. After installing the extract tool, right click the filename and extract .tar to the folder `c:\smarty`.
 To avoid the security issues, keep this folder outside of the web root directory.
 There could be one other Smarty-2.6.18.tar file located inside the extracted files; if so, extract that file into the same folder as well.
 6. Edit PHP configuration file php.ini to add the installed Smarty include path.
  Include\_path = ".;c:\smarty\libs".
 Restart IIS to affect the changes.
 7. Set up these two folders inside your www root: